 These macroalgae are endowed with several phytochemicals of great interest in pharmaceutical, nutritional and cosmetics uses.
 They contain high percentage of phlorotannins-a class of marine-exclusive polyphenols, phloroglucinol and minerals.

 Our Ascophyllum nodosum extract is a well-researched algae with clinical proven effectiveness.
-Aside from its strong antioxidant activity, it is a tyrosinase inhibitor.
+Aside from its strong antioxidant activity, it is an effective solution for unwanted skin pigmentation without irritation.

 Skin color results from the production and distribution of melanin polymers through melanogenesis by specialized cells called melanocytes found in the epidermis.
 Melanin is a primary defense of our skin against harmful UV radiation.
 Melanocytes produce organelles called melanosomes which are used as site of melanin synthesis, storage and transport to neighboring keratinocytes.
 Researches show that the pattern of melanosome distribution is skin color and ethnicity dependent.
 This results in pigmentary problems predominantly for skin of color due to overactivity.
 Tyrosinase is an enzyme found in melanosomes and pivotal in the synthesis cycle of melanin.
 For this reason, effective but gentle tyrosinase inhibitors such as Ascophyllum nodosum stop unwanted dark spots, age spots or uneven skin tone (generally referred to as hyperpigmentation).
 Additionally, Ascophyllum nodosum inhibits endothelin (ET-1), a melanocyte mediator molecule that induces melanogenesis and transfer to keratinocytes.